iVideoGameBoss/ComfyUI-LatentSync-Node/README.md

-# ComfyUI-LatentSync-Node
+# ComfyUI-LatentSync-Node - High-Resolution Lip-Sync
 ## 👄 Unleash the Power of Speech: Your Dreams, Now in Sync with Reality!
-High-Resolution Lip-Sync

 Tired of boring A.I. characters that can't speak and lifeless A.I. videos?
 Prepare to witness a revolution in digital expression!  **ComfyUI-LatentSync-Node** is here to empower *you* to bring your wildest creative visions to life, right on your local machine.